stancel/remove-from-digitalocean/README.md

 remove-from-digitalocean
 =========

-Ansible role to remove a delete a DigitalOcean droplet (VPS) and DNS entries to completely remove a server hosted on DigitalOcean.
+Ansible role that removes DigitalOcean droplets (VPS) and DNS entries for given entries.

 How to Use